 The disagreement over the FY 2011 budget went on until April 2011, at which time the temporary spending orders were to expire.
 There was a real threat of a government shutdown.
 It was averted at the last minute when the President and Congress agreed to $80 billion in spending cuts.

-The FY 2012 budget also missed its subsequent approval deadline, which was September 30 2011.
-Once again, temporary spending orders allowed the government to keep running until the FY 2012 budget was quietly approved by December 31, 2011.
+By then, Congress only had six months to meet the approval deadline for the FY 2012 budget.
+A continuing resolution allowed the government to keep running until the FY 2012 budget was quietly approved by December 31, 2011.